electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/knowledgeexchange/faq/lowrange/_index.md

 ### WLTP Range

+The table below shows the range measured according to the WLTP standard.
+Notice how big the difference is between a minimum equipped Audi e-tron and a maximum equipped Audi e-tron.

 | Variant | WLTP Range | Consumption km | Consumption miles |
 |-------|-----------|-----------|------|
 | Audi e-tron 50 min trim |  341km/212 miles | 18.97/100km | 3.28miles/kWh |